kapouer/upcache/README-ua.md

 Fetch
 -----

-First a lookup is made on the url, and if X-Cache-Agent lists are found, User-Agent is parsed and matched against each list.
+First a lookup is made on the url, and if X-Upcache-Agent lists are found, User-Agent is parsed and matched against each list.
 The first match is used to build the request key = list + url.